supnate/command-pad/README.md

 <img src="/images/terminal.png?raw=true" width="600">

 Managing them is frustrating.
 It's not intuitive which service you need is running and which has stopped unexpectly.
-Useful terminals which need interactions often collapse into the dropdown menu.
+But the useful terminals which need interactions often collapse into the dropdown menu.

 So I created this little tool to manage all of my frequently used command line programs.
 It looks like: